 As a result, tourist traffic is nominal so there are not too many people in the same place at the same time.
 This worked out well for our Halong Bay cruise adventure!

 Our activities for the afternoon would be to explore the nearby island, go kayaking and also explore the inside of the grotto.
 For starters we were transported over to the island for some kayaking and cave exploration.

 Fortunately, the Halong Bay Vietnam weather was perfect for our trip.
 Not so great for sunbathing, but perfect for our little sailing adventure.

 Stalactites and Stalagmites in Thien Cung Grotto

 After spending a few hours exploring the unique flora and fauna of the area we reluctantly returned to the boat to get ready for dinner.
 Upon return, we lounged around for awhile and then got ready.

 Halong Bay Cruise – Day Two

 After visiting the archway we were bustled through some floating tourist shops and then back to the ship to return to port.
-The sailing back in was pretty enjoyable and after all the great service from the crew we were a little bit sad to see it end.
+Sailing back to port was pretty enjoyable and after all the great service from the crew we were a little bit sad to see it end.

-Our Halong Bay cruise was excellent and I was very happy with the boat and the accommodations.
+Our private Halong Bay cruise was excellent and I was very happy with the boat and the accommodations.
 Additionally, the Halong Bay Vietnam weather had been very accommodating for our entire trip.
-We were now going to stay in Hanoi for a couple days and then we were going to travel south to Ho Chi Minh City.
+As a result, we were able to enjoy the full splendor of this natural attraction.